What we Do

 Organizations and individuals in this stage are fully aware and ready to invest and advance equity and inclusion

 Organizations and individuals in this stage are fully aware and ready to invest and advance equity and inclusion.
 They center the voices of the most marginalized and are open to increasing their knowledge around intersectionality.
-White dominant culture is often investigated and they are fully aware that their racism, sexism, ableism and all other “isms” are never completely “removed” so they are dedicated to continual learning and increasing their equity toolbox.
+Dominant culture is often investigated and they are fully aware that their racism, sexism, ableism and all other “isms” are never completely “removed” so they are dedicated to continual learning and increasing their equity toolbox.
 Although defensiveness and fragility are sometimes still a default, there is a newfound humility that allows them to see that being called out is really an invitation to be called into a greater understanding and awakening.

 Recommendations include: